dajamiller/sql-car-dealership-workshop/README.md

 # sql-car-dealership-workshop

-This project is from Week 9 - Workbook 7w
+This project is from Week 9 of YUU LTCA - Workbook 7w

 ## Features
 - Stores dealership contact info